"Plato's Allegory of the Cave"

 (notes on the text are on paper)

 1. According to Socrates, what does the Allegory of the Cave represent?-The "Allegory of the Cave" represented, at least to Socrates, how what we perceive to be truth, isn't always the real truth.
 Just as Obi-Won-Kenobi (there goes my social life) told Luke Skywalker that, "Your eyes can deceive you don't trust them.", Socrates is telling Glaucon the same thing.
 Just as the released Prisoner in the cave is completely shocked and in denial when he learns his reality and perception thereof was incorrect, we can't just go on things by blind faith.
-We need to question, investigate, and change how we think so we can better understand the world around us and take off the blinders.
+We need to question, investigate, and change how we think so we can better understand the world around us and take off the blinders.2.
+What are the key elements in the imagery used in the allegory?

 -Key elements of imagery, are vast within this allegory.
 Besides being an extended metaphor (see question 1) the allegory can also be described as one big extended image.
 In order to really lay on the gravity and the sincerity of his work and idea, Plato goes to a new extreme and vividly describes the cave, the prisoners, and what goes on within.